Sacked Yanga SC coach Eymael banned by TFF for calling Tanzanian fans monkeys | Goal.com

 The TFF has now issued a statement confirming they have decided to ban the coach for two years and also fine him Tsh8million for his uncouth conduct.

-“The TFF disciplinary committee has decided to ban coach Luc [Eymael] for two years and also fine him Tsh8million for the racist comments he made towards Yanga fans,” stated the statement by TFF and obtained by Goal.
+“The TFF disciplinary committee has decided to ban coach Luc [Eymael] for two years and also fine him Tsh8million for the racist comments he made towards Yanga fans,” stated the statement by TFF on their social media pages.

 During the audio interview, Eymael also announced he was looking to leave the East African giants and depart Tanzania for good.